| Raspberry Pi

 Please refer to the important installation notes for Mac users, in particular how

 to run Jutoh on Mac OS X 10.8+.
 In brief, control-click and use Open to run Jutoh the first time after download.
+You may need to do this twice before it lets you run Jutoh.

 - Jutoh for Linux